nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 # Tool author submission guide

-Thanks for considering your tool for inclusion in the Fisheries Integrated Toolbox (FIT)!
-This guide is to support tool authors submitting their tool to the FIT.

 Thank you for considering your tool for inclusion in the Fisheries Integrated Toolbox (FIT)!
-This guide is designed to assist tool authors with the submission process.
+This guide is designed to assist tool authors with the submission process and accompanies the reviewer checklist.

 Should you find anything requiring clarification or correction, please inform the FIT committee by opening an [issue](https://github.com/nmfs-ost/FIT-onboard-and-update/issues).

 ## Meeting the checklist requirements